 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Every detail has been taken into account, including the type of saddle used for the Speedmax CF 8.0, to maximise comfort as well as performance.
-The Fizik Mistica is a triathlon-optimised saddle with a shorter and wider nose and non-slip material on the top, you so you can ride in comfort for longer.
+The Fizik Mistica is a triathlon-optimised saddle with a shorter and wider nose and non-slip material on the top so you can ride comfortably for longer.
 Relatively speaking, of course.

-The full carbon Ultra frameset has been perfected by Ribble to provide the least amount of aerodynamic friction possible.
-This feature will come handy when riding the 56-mile cycling part of the Ironman 70.3 in headwind.
-You don't need anything to hold you back more than absolutely necessary.
+Ribble has perfected the full carbon Ultra frameset to provide the least aerodynamic friction possible.
+This feature will be useful when riding the 56-mile cycling part of the Ironman 70.3 in a headwind.
+You don't need anything to hold you back more than necessary.

-The groupset on the Ultra Tri consists of mainly Shimano 105 R7000 pieces, apart from the brakes, it being TRP T860 alloy set.
-The cockpit is Ribble's own with both bars and the stem designed for the Ribble Ultra Tri.
-The wheelset consists of Mavic Aksium Clincher wheels and Continental Ultra Sport 2 tyres, with an extra deep profile.
+The Ultra Tri groupset consists mainly of Shimano 105 R7000 pieces, apart from the brakes, which are a TRP T860 alloy set.
+The cockpit is Ribble's own, with bars and the stem designed for the Ribble Ultra Tri.
+The wheelset consists of Mavic Aksium Clincher wheels and Continental Ultra Sport 2 tyres with an extra deep profile.

 Given the thick profile and all the additional storage units on the frame, the Ribble Ultra Tri is slightly susceptible to side wind, but since the bike is very light, it won't affect your riding experience all that much, especially in aggressive riding positions.

-Cervelo is the most popular bike brand among Ironman Kona competitors (opens in new tab) and the P-series is one of its more affordable tt bike range.
-That said, even the cheapest Cervelo P bike, the 105 Disc, will set you back over $3,000, so it's definitely not for people who just need a tri bike to use once a year.
+Cervelo is the most popular bike brand among Ironman Kona competitors (external link), and the P-series is one of its more affordable tt bike ranges.
+That said, even the cheapest Cervelo P bike, the 105 Disc, will set you back over $3,000, so it's definitely not for people who need a tri bike to use once a year.

-The Cervelo P series is a designed from the ground up to cater for the needs of all long distance triathletes: the bike is race ready pretty much straight out of the box, equipped with a bento box, downtube bottle and a rear seat hydration mount so you can keep your cycling water bottles on you without compromising on the aero properties of your setup.
+The Cervelo P series is designed from the ground up to cater for the needs of all long-distance triathletes: the bike is race ready pretty much straight out of the box, equipped with a bento box, downtube bottle and a rear seat hydration mount, so you can keep your cycling water bottles on you without compromising on the aero properties of your setup.

-Get ready for a bumpy ride as the P series increased stiffness at the bottom bracket and overall torsional stiffness too, compared to its predecessor.
+Get ready for a bumpy ride, as the P series has increased stiffness at the bottom bracket and overall torsional stiffness compared to its predecessor.
 Said stiffness will enable you to transform energy to forward momentum easier: less power wasted on vibration.

 The Felt IA Series won the Ironman World Championship five times out of the last six years, which says a lot about the performance of this series.
 The IA | Advanced, Rim Brake is your entry to this very prestigious family.

-The bike is slightly heavier than the Canyon and Boardman entries on this list, but still comes under 10kg, which, considering all the tech that's involved here, is amazing.
+The bike is slightly heavier than the Canyon and Boardman entries on this list but still comes under 10kg, which is impressive considering all the tech involved here.
+All the better, Felt also included a BTS storage pack, so you can also store your wheel-fixing accessories or food/drinks in an aerodynamic compartment.

-The BMC Timemachine 02 Two (opens in new tab) (retailer link) is a very competent tri bike.
+The BMC Timemachine 02 Two is a very competent tri bike.
 The always reliable Shimano 105 groupset does the work just fine when it comes to commandeering the derailleur in between the 22 available speed options.
-Better still, the Shimano Dura Ace Barend shifters complement the groupset beautifully and makes shifting gears in aero position way easier.
+Better still, the Shimano Dura-Ace Barend shifters compliment the groupset beautifully and make shifting gears in the aero position way easier.

 The Timemachine 02 frame is hyper-aero and slices through the air: everything is fat and flat to reduce drag on the road.
 The dual-mount seatpost is a nice touch and lets riders customize their riding position in a variety of ways.

-One of the main thing you will notice bike description mention is the type of groupset they use.
+Most bike descriptions highlight the type of groupset they use.
 A groupset is all the parts on the bike that make it move and stop, so all the equipment that transforms the kinetic energy generated by your legs and body to forward momentum (plus the brakes).
 This includes the crankset, the bracket, brakes, shifters and derailleurs, but even the chain and rear cassette too.

 Another key factor to take into account is the frame.
 Many triathlon bikes have aero frames, where 'aero' stands for aerodynamic.
-This frame-type comes from the world of time trials, where they came up with the light but rigid frame composition.
-In time trial, every gram matters, and as technology advanced and production costs dropped, areo frames made their way from track courses into the world of triathlon, too, becoming a an everyday sight as opposed to being a toy of the top 1% of triathletes.
+This frame type comes from the world of time trials, where they came up with a light but rigid frame composition.
+Every gram matters in time trial races, and as technology advanced and production costs dropped, aero frames made their way from track courses into the world of triathlon, too, becoming an everyday sight as opposed to being a toy of the top 1% of triathletes.

 The wheelset is also crucial when deciding on a setup.
 These are made out of many different materials, but you would like something light, like carbon, to make the bike even lighter altogether.